windflow-io/EternalEngine/src/main/resources/public/README.md

 # Windflow.io
 These are general notes for Mark van Wyk.
 Required tests to make sure the new system is working correctly:

+Important Now:
+ * Read the 404/500 headers - display the correct error on the error page.
+ * Create all the tags for each page in JavaScript
+ *
+ * Do the CDN thing

 Tasks
  * Create server component example